forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ### Syntax Error Message Blocks SOQL Builder Interface

 **Description:** Sometimes, a popup error message blocks the SOQL Builder interface.
 Unfortunately, you can't continue editing the query.
-Until we fix this or provide a way to dismiss the window, the only option is to close the query without saving it. <!-- ekapner, 2/21, @dehru - I can delete this now, yes? -->
+Until we fix this or provide a way to dismiss the window, the only option is to close the query without saving it. <!-- ekapner, 2/21, @dehru - I can delete this now, yes?-->

 ### Can’t Use SOQL Builder If Authentication to Default Org Has Expired